-Dr. Klep holds a Ph.D. and MA in Anthropology from Syracuse University, a Master of Arts in Dance (Performance and Culture) and a Master of Fine Arts in Dance (Choreography) from UCLA’s Department of World Arts and Cultures.
-Before that, she completed a Bachelor of Dance Arts from the University of Michigan, with a minor in Religion.
+Laurah Klepinger is a cultural anthropologist and Assistant Professor of Anthropology at Utica University since 2016.
+She holds a Ph.D. and MA in Anthropology from Syracuse University, a Master of Arts in Dance (Performance and Culture), and a Master of Fine Arts in Dance (Choreography) from UCLA’s Department of World Arts and Cultures.
+She also completed a Bachelor of Dance Arts from the University of Michigan, with a minor in Religion.

-M.A., Ph.
-D. Syracuse University
+- M.A., Ph.
+D. in Anthropology, Syracuse University

 I would like to see logins and resources for: